GabRodPul/food-saviors/docs/installation.md

 npm run dev
 ```

+> [!NOTE]
-> [!NOTE]: Althought each time you push the database, all generators for
+> Althought each time you push the database, all generators for
 > Prisma types and zod-prisma-types validators will be ran again,
 > you can do it without modifying the database by running:
 > ```console